 Pumpkin plants grow well with full sunlight, consistent watering and lots of nutrients.
 Access to nutrients is a key part of growing healthy pumpkins.
 Homemade compost is a great general soil amendment for organic pumpkins as is a high-quality organic fertilizer like Pro-Mix’s Multi-Purpose Fertilizer.
 At the beginning of the season, compost can be worked into garden soil in a two-foot radius of pumpkin plants.
 Throughout the season, fertilize pumpkin plants monthly with an OMRI-listed organic fertilizer to support healthy growth.

 Pumpkins are generally a pest-free plant, but there is one pest in particular that can really get in the way of a good pumpkin harvest.
-The squash vine borer is a small moth that lays eggs early in season, which then hatch into larvae and burrow into the squash vine.
-They burrow into the vine right at the base of the plant, which can actually kill the whole plant as the white-coloured larvae grows inside the vine.
-This is rather heartbreaking for the gardener as the plant looks fine but then all the sudden dies with little warning.
+The squash vine borer is a small moth that lays eggs early in the season, which then hatches into larvae and burrows into the squash vine.
+They burrow into the vine right at the base of the plant, which can actually destroy the whole plant as the white-colored larvae grow inside the vine.
+This is rather heartbreaking for the gardener as the plant looks fine but then all of a sudden dies with little warning.

-The best time to harvest your organic pumpkins is when skin is tough enough that your fingernail cannot easily poke through it.
-Since pumpkins don’t change colour much after harvesting, it’s good to wait until the pumpkins are the desired colour before harvesting.
-It’s also easy to harvest pumpkins after the frost has killed the leaves (this makes the pumpkins easy to spot!
+The best time to harvest your organic pumpkins is when the skin is tough enough that your fingernail cannot easily poke through it.
+Since pumpkins don’t change color much after harvesting, it’s good to wait until the pumpkins are the desired color before harvesting.
+It’s also easy to harvest pumpkins after the frost has extinguished the leaves (this makes the pumpkins easy to spot!
 Don’t wait until truly freezing weather to harvest the pumpkins though, as they will start to decompose.